 Emergency Hauling and Assistance:

-For instance, if your boat engine gets damaged while on water, you will need to be hauled back to shore by a repair team.
+For instance, if your boat engine gets damaged while on the water, you will need to be hauled back to shore by a repair team.
 This coverage handles the payments for the boat’s emergency hauling back to shore for repairs.

-How does Boat Insurance cover a Blown Engine?
+How Does Boat Insurance Cover a Blown Engine?

-When will Boat Insurance not Cover a Blown Engine?
+When will Boat Insurance not cover a Blown Engine?

 This insurance covers expenses for incidents that are not avoidable or preventable.
 You will need to first determine if your policy covers a blown engine.
 If your policy does cover blown engines, your damaged engine will be covered under your policy.
-However, if your engine gets damaged due to wear and tear, improper maintenance, defective machinery, or marine engine damage, your boat insurance policy will not cover your blown engine.
-It is important to maintain your engine regularly.